alexander-rebello/file-directory-list-fork/README.md

-# Free Super Clean PHP File Directory Listing Script
+# PHP File Directory Listing Script

-Easily display files and folders in a mobile friendly, clean and cool way.
-Just drop the `index.php` in your folder and you are ready to go.
-Past versions of this script can be found here: https://halgatewood.com/free/file-directory-list/
+Past versions of this script from the original author can be found here: https://halgatewood.com/free/file-directory-list/

+## Changes to the original version

+- Removed light mode option -> always dark
+- Removed sorting option -> always sorted by name
+- Removed icon url option -> now using fontawesome icons (https://fontawesome.com/)
+- Removed toggle sub folders option -> always on
+- Removed force download option -> on click always redirect to file
+- Removed ignore empty folders option -> always false
+- Deleted unused css
+- Deleted light mode css (no need anymore)
+- Added height attributes to some elements to fix the animation bug (animation bug: sildes down more than needed and then jumps back up)

 ## Options